youreachedrahat/PPBL-2023-Token-Registry/readme.md

     - Execute the command `git branch`.
 That command let you see how many *branches* you have currently in your project.
 In this moment, you should have only one: the **main branch**.

-    - Although you can do whatever you want with this copy of the repository, you could want to treat your copy with the same care that you treat the Gimbalabs repo.
+    - While you can do whatever you want with your copy of the repository, you might want to treat your copy with the same care you would treat the Gimbalabs repo.
 So let's create a new branch.
 That branch will be your **working-branch**:
         ```bash
         git checkout -b working-branch
         ```
     You can change *working-branch* by the name you choose.

+    That action will take you directly to the **working-branch**, so you will do your assignment in that branch.You can check it using the `git branch` command.

     -  Finally, execute the command `code .` for open your *development environment* and start to make changes.

     >#### The Development Environment is a workspace for developers to make changes to the files that compound a project.
 If you don't have yet an IDE installed in your machine, the usual election is Visual Studio Code.
 So go to the [VS Code official site](https://code.visualstudio.com/) and install it like any other software.
-Once you have VS Code open, go to the *extensions* tab (at the left of the screen), search and install the *Remote Development* extension.
+Once you have VS Code open, go to the *extensions* tab (at the left of the screen) and search and install the *Remote Development* extension.

 3. Make changes.

-    # Basic Routine:
+    ># Basic Routine:

-    - create a copy of `template.json` where the file name is **the HEX name of your PPBL2023 Token**
+    >- create a copy of `template.json` where the file name is **the HEX name of your PPBL2023 Token**
-    - add details to your new `.json` file.
+    >- add details to your new `.json` file.
 See [example](/mappings/5050424c3230323344656d6f4765726f6c616d6f.json)
-    - save
+    >- save

-    You can accomplish your assigment without going through the step 2 (but believe me: in some point in your career as Developer, you will need the step 2).
+    You can accomplish your assigment without going through the step 2 (but believe me: for your career as Developer you need to practice and gain experience in step 2).

     So let's see the two options: directly from GitLab (without the step 2), and using your own development environment (applying the step 2).
-Each option will cover the basic routine described above.
+Each option will cover the *Basic Routine* described above.

     #### 3.1 Directly from GitLab: